How can we keep traffic flowing?

 Our population is increasing and congestion is getting worse.
-Yarra’s residential population is expected to increase by 60% by 2040, and business is also growing, bringing more workers and commuters.
-Our streets can’t fit 60% more cars – it’s a simple problem of geometry.
-Even worse, traffic congestion is non-linear, meaning that every 10% increase in the number of cars leads to more than 10% increase in travel time.
+Our streets can’t fit more cars.
+Even worse, traffic congestion is non-linear, meaning that every 10% increase in the number of cars leads to a more than 10% increase in travel time.
 We can already see severe congestion on some streets.
 At our existing rate of growth, we’ll have gridlock on many streets in Yarra before 2030.
-It takes a long time to plan, consult, design, finance and build new transport infrastructure, so we need to start now.
+It takes a long time to plan, consult, design, finance and build new transport infrastructure to solve this problem, so we need to start now.

-The solution is to offer alternatives – footpath, bicycle and public transport networks – so that people who are willing to ‘have a go’ with other modes are able to, thus freeing up space for those who need to drive.
+The solution is to offer alternatives – integrated and cohesive networks for walking, cycling and public transport – so that people who are willing to ‘have a go’ with other modes are able to, thus freeing up space for those who need to drive.
 In other words, investing in walking, cycling and public transport will help make Yarra better for drivers.
+These improved alternatives can be introduced alongside demand responsive driving charges and demand responsive parking charges, to encourage driving and parking to be shifted from peak hours to off-peak hours.

 How other modes can help